quintel/documentation/docs/main/heat-networks.md

 ## Industrial heat network
 Heat networks in the industry sector are modelled in a much simpler fashion.
 Supply and demand are calculated on a yearly basis.
-Users can set the heat demand for each industry sub sector and can select the heat sources in the 'Heat network sources' tab.
+You can set the heat demand for each industry sub sector and can select the heat sources in the 'Heat network sources' tab.

 ![Heat sources in industry](/img/docs/2020025_industry_heat_sources.png)